-The SGM Grant Program staff will be outreaching to the COD basins for them to supply a Spending Plan for the full \$7.6 million based upon the eligibility requirements provided in Section III.
-One Spending Plan is available per eligible groundwater basin.
-If a Spending Plan is not received by the due date, the funds will be forfeited and included in a future competitive grant solicitation.
-Please see the SGMA Implementation PSP and the SGM Grant Program Website (www.water.ca.gov/sgmgrants) for more information on the Spending Plan.
+The SGM Grant Program staff will be outreaching to the COD basins for them to supply a Spending Plan for \$10 million based upon the eligibility requirements provided in Section III.
+One Spending Plan per eligible groundwater basin shall be submitted.
+If a Spending Plan is not received by the due date, the funds will be forfeited and included in a future competitive grant solicitation, if available.
+Please see the SGMA Implementation PSP for more information on the Spending Plan.